candycane124/SackTheSheep/README.md

-# SackTheSheep 🐑
+# Sack The Sheep 🐑
 Hello!
-Welcome to our game, **Sack the Sheep**, a fun, top-down single player game.
+Welcome to our game, **Sack the Sheep**, a fun 2D top-down single-player game -- built using Python (Pygame, Tkinter & Pillow).

 ## Game Overview

 ### Objective
 + Collect the escaped sheep and bring them back to your house!
-+ Dodge obstacles & avoid dying
++ Dodge obstacles to avoid dying
-+ Collect coins🪙& upgrade your character👨‍🌾stats in the shop!
++ Collect 🪙coins & upgrade your 👨‍🌾character stats in the shop

 ### Features
 + 3 levels of increasing difficulty
 + Shop to upgrade your character stats
 + A high score system ⭐

-## Controls 🎮
+### Controls 🎮
 + Use **W, A, S, D** or the **arrow keys** to move your character within the game.
 + **Sprinting:**
   + Hold **LSHIFT** to sprint